cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 ## R.0 Introduction

 This appendix develops a first-principles pathway by which the threefold generation structure of the Standard Model (SM) fermion sector emerges from the topology of a fundamental internal Perspective Space associated with a Minimal Predictive Unit (MPU).
-The Perspective Space is the complete flag manifold
+The Perspective Space is the complete flag manifold, rigorously defined in **Section 7.2.5**,

 $$
 \Sigma_8 \cong U(8)/U(1)^8,
 \tag{R.1}
 $$

 naturally attached to an MPU with Hilbert space $H_0 \cong \mathbb{C}^8$, the minimal dimension required for self-referential logic (Theorem 23).
+This derivation is a key component of the framework's ability to explain the Standard Model's structure from first principles.

 Three pillars drive the derivation: